-Situated in the Gulf of Tonkin, the bay spreads over around 150,000 hectares and includes close to 2,000 limestone islands and karsts emerging from pristine waters.
+Situated in the Gulf of Tonkin, Ha Long Bay spreads over around 150,000 hectares and includes close to 2,000 limestone islands and karsts emerging from pristine waters.
 Most islands are uninhabited and covered by dense, green foliage, giving the area a feeling of pure serenity.
 There are countless places to see and explore here and just as many ways to do it.
 For more details about what to see and do, which cruise to book and how to get to Ha Long Bay, keep reading!
+This will serve as a guide that touches on all aspects of your upcoming research.
+All you need to know about Ha Long Bay can also be found in some of our articles I link to!
+Let’s get started.

 A Short History of Ha Long Bay